Image00039Image00039

 for the King of France

-At the end of the XIIIth century, the old fortified village (castrum) of Montségur, which had been home to the Cathar community from 1204 to 1244, was dismantled.
-It then gave way to the construction of a fortress commissioned by the King of France.
+At the end of the 13th century, the old fortified village (castrum) of Montségur, which had been home to the Cathar community from 1204 to 1244, was dismantled.
+It was replaced by a fortress commissioned by the King of France.
 Against a backdrop of war and crusade against the King of Aragon, the fortress was to complete a network of fortresses on the kingdom’s Pyrenean border.

 Operation